dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 - the individual responses could not be combined into one message because of RCODE or other flag mismatches, and/or

-- the server was unwilling to process the request (e.g., because a limit was exceeded), and/or
+- the server was unwilling to process the request (for example, because a limit was exceeded), and/or

 - the response size limit would be exceeded